SKYhuangjing/resume/resume-eng.md

 *March 2018 - Present*

-In the R&D team.
-Mainly responsible for financial function development and new technology introduction, the main experience is as follows:
+The R & D team is mainly responsible for the procurement process & resource management model R & D and the introduction of new technologies.
+Its main experience is as follows:

-* Responsible for internal operation of the company OSS development and maintenance (html+jfinal)
+* Responsible for the development and maintenance of the company's internal operating platform OSS (html + mvc)
-* Responsible for the company's front-end product Portal2.0 version front-end interface development and some third-party interface integration (Vue+java)
+* Responsible for the front-end interface development of the company's front-end products Portal2.0 version and some third-party interface integration (Vue + java)
-* Demonstrate system traffic collection new algorithm logic to ensure accurate traffic data.
+* Demonstrate new algorithm logic for system flow collection to ensure accurate flow data.
-* Refactor the system billing module and optimize the decoupling billing logic.
+* Restructure the system billing / order module, and is responsible for optimizing the decoupling logic.
-* Responsible for researching the architecture of the company's system, large and medium-sized office + small front desk, splitting the system business, providing public business components, and setting up the basic environment for micro-services for the evolution of the subsequent system architecture.
+* Responsible for upgrading OSS based on physical machine All in One architecture to a distributed architecture (RPC) based on container microservices componentization.
+* Responsible for the iteration of the procurement process & resource management module, leading the team members to complete the task.

 ### **JAVA Development Engineer** [Polelink](https://www.polelink.com/)